GottaYotta/PixelSDK/README.md

 }
 ```

-When you are ready to move your app out of testing and into production, [generate an API key](https://www.pixelsdk.com/dashboard/api-keys/) and specify it in your  `application(_, didFinishLaunchingWithOptions:)` of your App Delegate.
+When you are ready to move your app out of testing and into production, [generate an API key](https://www.pixelsdk.com/dashboard/api-keys/) for the following [pricing](https://www.pixelsdk.com/#pricing) and specify it in your  `application(_, didFinishLaunchingWithOptions:)` of your App Delegate.

 ```swift
 import PixelSDK